 This is a big one when it comes to case sizes.
 Since I moved to own larger cases, overheating has become a thing of the past.

 Yes, I have plenty of experience choosing the right hardware and knowing how to set up cooling to get the most out of my hardware in any climate, but this has been a huge contributor.

 As mentioned before, you can add more fans, and components are further apart.
 Just the combination of those two factors has made cooling easier on all computers I’ve built.

 As long as you don’t have a lot of ‘dead air’ inside your case, cooling will be easier.
 Of course, cheap cases that aren’t designed well or that aren’t equipped with the proper cooling won’t help, no matter how large the case is.

 A larger computer case is also great for water cooling.
-If you plan to add water cooling, especially an open loop system, consider a larger case to make your work a lot easier.
+If you plan to add water cooling, especially an open-loop or custom loop system, consider a larger case to make your work a lot easier.

 How much storage do you need?

-Knowing that the only things you are going to store on your drive is a few games, some music, and photos, could be the deciding factor to stick to a normal sized case.
+Knowing that the only things you are going to store on your drive are a few games, some music, and photos, could be the deciding factor to stick to a normal-sized case.

-But bare in mind, mechanical drives added inside your computer with larger gaps between them, means that heat can be easier regulated and your drives will probably last longer.
+But bear in mind, mechanical hard drives added inside your computer with larger gaps between them means that heat can be easier regulated and your drives will probably last longer.